Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/registrars/README.md

 ### Views

-Views should be registered through a registrar, instead of being handled directly by `jsengine`.
+Views are registered through the [`ViewsRegistrar`](./ViewsRegistrar.java), which is also an instance of `ScriptResolver`.
 See [views](../views/README.md) for details on how JS-based views are registered.